 In Code Lyoko, Odd's dog Kiwi is most definitely an aversion, as evidenced by the two lumps between his hind legs.

 In the episode "The Super Speedy Cider Squeezy 6000", Rainbow Dash wakes up Fluttershy early so that they aren't too late to get cider.
-Rainbow Dash pulls down the covers she's holding up over her, causing her to blush, even though she has no visible genitals (and they're all almost always nude anyway).
+Rainbow Dash pulls down the covers she's holding up over her, causing her to blush and cover her chest with her forelegs, even though she has no visible genitals or mammaries (which would all be at the other end of her torso) (and they're all almost always nude anyway).

 While generally played straight in Samurai Jack, one scene in the final episode required Jack to find milk for a lost baby boy, leading to a few depictions of female animals with visible udders, although his attempts to milk the wild animals were not entirely successful.